Ledger Initialization

 - In each case, replace

-folder within your Cacti repository clone. - Leave the default values unchanged for the other parameters.
+<PATH-TO-WEAVER>with the absolute path location of theweaverfolder within your Cacti repository clone. - Leave the default values unchanged for the other parameters.

 - Run the following command:

-Notes |
+| Notes |

-If the CONFIG_PATH environment variable is omitted from .env , then you must also run:./bin/fabric-cli config set-file ./config.json |
+If the CONFIG_PATH environment variable is omitted from .env, then you must also run:./bin/fabric-cli config set-file ./config.json |

 Bootstrapping Network and Application State¶

-Create appropriate access control and verification policies for network1
+Create appropriate access control and verification policies for network1 and network2 by running:

 ./bin/fabric-cli configure create all --local-network=network1